EVERAYCH/EVERAYCH.github.io/_altcoins/mwc.md

 ---

 <p><h2 id="what">What Is MWC?</h2>
 <p>MWC, Mimble Wimble Coin, is a scarce, secure, scalable, private and untraceable digital currency that implements Mimble Wimble via open-source software and freely available to all.
+The <a href="https://www.mwcprice.com/">MWC price</a> is volatile.
 <p>Mimble Wimble is a superior blockchain technology and provides an excellent framework that has superior scalability, privacy and fungibility.
 <p>In contrast, in Section 10 of the <a href="https://www.bitcoin.org/bitcoin.pdf">Bitcoin whitepaper</a>, Satoshi Nakamoto acknowledged the lack of privacy in Bitcoin and as a remedy suggested a solution "by keeping public keys anonymous.".
 <p>It is possible, although extremely unlikely, to implement Mimble Wimble in Bitcoin with a hard fork.
 To reach its full potential, Mimble Wimble is best deployed in the base layer of a protocol.